 The standard service includes breakfast, lunch, dinner, and lodge accommodations.

-Trek from Kyanjing Gompa to Lama Hotel (6 hours)
+Kyanjing Gompa to Lama Hotel Approx.6/7hrs Trek

 After a delightful experience at Kyanjing Gompa in the Langtang Valley, the day begins with an extended trek that is significantly easier due to the mostly downhill route.
 The journey takes you through Langtang Village and Ghodatabela, following the path alongside the Langtang Khola.
 Enjoy pleasant walks through the refreshing forest before arriving back at the Lama Hotel for an overnight stay.